ZajitschekTeam/lifespananalysis/chapters/chapter5.md

 <exercise id="2" title="Fitting Gompertz family functions in R">

-We will first use the package xyz to fit all 4 mortality functions to our fly data.
+Unfortunately, at the time of writing (mid 2020), there is no R package available to my knowledge that allows a very straightforward fitting of the four hazard models I introduced earlier.
+We will see that your best option will be to set up models in R package **BaSTA** that uses Bayesian techniques to estimate hazard rates and fit models, but there are also some other options.

+- [package BaSTA](https://imada.sdu.dk/~colchero/basta/): "Survival Bayesian Trajectory Analysis".
+Handles more complex capture/mark/recapture data, but can also be used for less complex results from lab experiments.
+- build your own models in R (we have a go at that below).
+- get your hands on the software WinModest, developed by [Scott Pletcher](https://sites.google.com/a/umich.edu/pletcher-lab/), and run in in compatibility mode on Windows (works for Windows 10).
+You will have to contact Scott and ask him directly, as there are no direct download options to my knowledge.
+WinModest has been used extensively in the experimental aging literature.
+- **not tested**: [package *flexsurv*](https://rdrr.io/cran/flexsurv/) fits Gompertz, Weibull and a few others out of the package, and can be set up for Gompertz-Makeham (using the eha package).
+Read how in the [vignette](https://cran.r-project.org/web/packages/flexsurv/vignettes/flexsurv.pdf).
+-  **not tested**: [package *fmsb*](http://minato.sip21c.org/msb/man/GompertzMakeham.html) fits Gompertz-Makeham, but you have to provide the mortality rate *qx*

-Then I will show how to write your own functions and fit them in the package *bbmle*
+Before we move on to BaSTA, I will show how to write your own functions and fit them in the package *bbmle* (there are many ways you could potentially accomplish that in R).

 </exercise>